 - Give feedback and highlight the student’s strong and weak areas in the target language.

-- Explain how to book further lessons or a course with you on Verbling.
+- Explain how to book further lessons with you on Verbling.

-- If the student is worried about their long term availability, ask them to solely focus on their next lesson.
-This is a better approach to the learning process since it helps relieve the pressure of a long-lasting commitment if this is not what they’re looking for.
+- If the student is worried about their long-term availability, ask them to solely focus on their next lesson.
+This is a better approach to the learning process since it helps relieve the pressure of a long-lasting commitment if that's not what they’re looking for.

 AFTER